forwinder15/green-rosemary/src/pages/about.md

 ### About Jesus Christ

 ##### Jesus Christ is the eternal Son of God.
-He is coequal with the Father.
+He is co-equal with the Father.
 In His incarnation as Jesus Christ, He was conceived of the Holy Spirit and born of the virgin Mary.
 Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
 He ascended to Heaven's glory and will return to earth to reign as King of kings and Lord of lords.
-He now dwells in all believers as the living and ever present Lord.
+He now dwells in all believers as the living and ever-present Lord.

 ###### [Matthew 1:22-23](http://www.biblegateway.com/passage/?search=Matthew+1%3A22-23&version=ESV&interface=print), [John 1:1-5](http://www.biblegateway.com/passage/?search=John+1%3A1-5&version=ESV&interface=print), [14:10-30](http://www.biblegateway.com/passage/?search=John+14%3A10-30&version=ESV&interface=print), [Acts 1:9-11](http://www.biblegateway.com/passage/?search=Acts+1%3A9-11&version=ESV&interface=print), [Romans 1:3-4](http://www.biblegateway.com/passage/?search=Romans+1%3A3-4&version=ESV&interface=print), [1 Corinthians 15:3-4](http://www.biblegateway.com/passage/?search=1+Corinthians+15%3A3-4&version=ESV&interface=print), [Colossians 1:15-18](http://www.biblegateway.com/passage/?search=Colossians+1%3A15-18&version=ESV&interface=print), [1 Timothy 6:14-15](http://www.biblegateway.com/passage/?search=1+Timothy+6%3A14-15&version=ESV&interface=print), [Titus 2:13](http://www.biblegateway.com/passage/?search=Titus+2%3A13&version=ESV&interface=print), [Hebrews 4:14-15](http://www.biblegateway.com/passage/?search=Hebrews+4%3A14-15&version=ESV&interface=print)